-Note AASB 118 carrying amount 30 June 2019 t Reclassification AASB 15 carrying amount 01 July 2019 \$ \$ \$ Contract liabilities - current Contract liabilities from contracts with customers 14 0 (105,936) (105,936) Adjustment to retained surplus from adoption of AASB 15 31(b) (105,936)
+Note AASB 118 carrying amount Note 30 June 2019 Reclassification \$ \$ \$ Contract liabilities - current Contract liabilities from contracts with customers 14 0 (105,936) (105,936) Adjustment to retained surplus from adoption of AASB 15 31(b) (105,936)

 The Shire adopted AASB 1058 Income for Not-for-Profit Entities (issued December 2016) on 1 July 2019 which will result in changes in accounting policies.
 In accordance with the transition provisions AASB 1058, the Shire adopted the new rules retrospectively with the cumulative effect of initially applying AASB 1058 recognised at 1 July 2019.
 Comparative information for prior reporting periods was not restated in accordance with AASB 1058 transition requirements.